Neuromorphic Networks as Revealed by Features Similarity: Methodology

-One of the most frequently performed operations in the physical sciences corresponds to comparing, or measuring the difference (distance) or similarity (proximity) between two values or, more generaly speaking, two generic mathematical or physical entities.
+One of the most frequently performed operations in the physical sciences corresponds to comparing or measuring the difference (distance) or similarity (proximity) between two values or two generic mathematical or physical entities.

-While approaches such as the Jaccard (e.g.~\cite{Jaccard1, jaccard1901etude, Samanthula, Jac:wiki, schubert2014note}) and S\o{}rensen-Dice (e.g.~\cite{sorensen1948}) indices are often employed to compare sets and categorical data, the cosine similarity, Pearson correlation coefficient, and Euclidean distance are almost invariably applied to quantify the similarity/difference between numeric data.
+While approaches such as the Jaccard (e.g.~\cite{Jaccard1, jaccard1901etude, Samanthula, Jac:wiki, schubert2014note}) and S\o{}rensen-Dice (e.g.~\cite{sorensen1948}) indices are often employed to compare sets and categorical data, the cosine similarity, Pearson correlation coefficient, and Euclidean distance are frequently applied to quantify the similarity/difference between numeric data.

 More recently~\cite{da2021multiset,costa2021similarity,da2021further}, the \emph{coincidence similarity index} was introduced as an enhanced version of the Jaccard index that incorporates the quantification of the relative interiority between the compared data as well as a generalization of the Jaccard index to real, possibly negative values.
 More specifically, the coincidence index can be understood as corresponding to the product of the real-valued Jaccard and interiority (or overlap~\cite{vijaymeena}) indices.
-As such, the coincidence index can be applied to compare, with enhanced strictness, the similarity between two generic numeric mathematical entities such as functions, vectors and matrices.
+As such, the coincidence index can be applied to compare, in a more strict (enhanced selectivity and sensitivity), the similarity between two generic numeric mathematical entities such as functions, vectors and matrices.

-In its parameterless version, the real-valued coincidence similarity between two real-valued vectors $\vec{x}$ and $\vec{y}$ can be simply expressed as:
+In its parameterless version, the real-valued coincidence similarity between two non-zero real-valued vectors $\vec{x}$ and $\vec{y}$ can be simply expressed as:

 where: